 Building something from nothing with nothing for all

 Spending time at the lake is a reprieve from many things: job, school, and chores, not to mention setting a limit on social obligations.
 “Sorry, we’d love to but we’re at the lake.”
 And somewhere near the top of every list you are likely to find church attendance.
-Those twenty-five miles back to town are an easy excuse to avoid it.
+Those twenty-five miles back to town are an easy excuse to evade it.
 After all, even God rested on the seventh day.

-So they leased a patch of ground at the end of the interurban spur and made plans for a chapel to seat about fifty.
+So they leased a patch of ground at the end of the interurban spur and made plans for a chapel to seat an over-optimistic fifty souls.
 But even the cheapest construction and volunteer labor put the project beyond their means.
 Architect Anson Tennant [my great-uncle, I should confess] proposed a novel solution: locate an unused farm building or shack, move it to the site and make alterations suitable for Godly service.

 Octogenarian Elias Fahnstock offered a decrepit shed that had sheltered his chickens.
-But it was on the opposite side of Sturm and the road either way around the lake was either peppered with pot holes or too steep.
+But it was on the opposite side of Sturm and the road either way around the lake was either peppered with pot holes or too steep and unpaved in the bargain.
 Tennant proposed an ingenious solution: wait a few months and slide the coop across the frozen lake in the dead if winter.
-One mid-January day was chosen for Fahnstock’s draft horses to pull the coop on sleds to the opposite shore.
+One mid-January day was chosen for Fahnstock’s draft horses to pull the coop on sledges to the opposite shore.
 Then, following Tennant’s drawings (on the back of an envelope), construction began in the Spring of 1913.
 Dedication of “Lakeside Chapel” on June 1st combined the choirs from Saint Ahab, Saint Joe, Asbury Methodist and First Baptist for more ecumenism than we’ve seen before or since.

-As a visual setting for Divine Service, the chapel was more than adequate — lacking a full-immersion baptismal tank, but there was the lake.
-Its previous tenants had left an aroma that defied exorcism, hoever.
-It took little time for someone to identify Saint Ferreolus, Patron Saint of Sick Poultry, which became its popular epithet.
+As a physical setting for Divine Service, the chapel was adequate — lacking a full-immersion tank for Baptists but there was the lake.
+Its previous tenants, however, had left an aroma that defied exorcism.
+It took little time for someone to identify Saint Ferreolus, Patron Saint of Sick Poultry, who became its popular dedication.